pbeens/Data-Analysis/README.md

 # What's New?

++ Added [where-can-we-get-data-from.ipynb](Demos/where-can-we-get-data-from.ipynb) that is a good starting point for learning the different places can be imported from and then plotting the data using `plotly.express`.
++ Added [jupyter-notebook-demo.ipynb](Demos/jupyter-notebook-demo.ipynb), used to introduce Jupyter Notebooks.
-+ Added [csv-to-html.py](Utils/csv-to-html.py), a simple utility that can be used to convert a CSV file to an HTML table.
++ Added [csv-to-html.py](Utils/csv-to-html.py), a simple utility that can be used to convert a **CSV file** to an **HTML table**.
 + Added [markdown-tables.md](Demos/markdown-tables.md) to show how tables in Markdown are created.
-+ Added a [code snippet](Utils/code-snippets/image.md) to show how to insert images into Markdown when they need to be resized or centered.
++ Added a [code snippet](Utils/code-snippets/image.md) to show how to **insert images into Markdown** when they need to be resized or centered.
 + Added [find_table_index.ipynb](Utils/find_table_index.ipynb), a utility that checks for the existence of a table name at a given URL and returns the index of that table.
 This is useful when scraping data from tables on webpages.
 You can run this utility directly on Colab [here](https://githubtocolab.com/pbeens/Data-Analysis/blob/main/Utils/find_table_index.ipynb).
 + Added [ssl-fix.ipynb](Utils/ssl-fix.ipynb) a fix I occasionally need to use when accessing Google Sheets.
 Simply copy-and-paste this code into your program before reading in the Google Sheet.
 Note: read the comments in the notebook.
 There is a fix that I disovered which should make this code obsolete.
 + Added [clipboard-download.ipynb](Utils/clipboard-download/clipboard-download.ipynb) to demonstrate how to use `pd.read_clipboard()` when `pd.read_html()` won't work.
 The program also saves the data to a CSV file.